TobiasPSP/doneland_sources/Components/Microcontroller/ESP/ESP32/Classic ESP32/ESP32 DevKitC V4/README.md

 <img src="images/esp32_devkitc_v4_usb_t.png" width="40%" height="40%" />

 Behind the *USB connector*, a *Silicon Labs CP2102* chip provides the *USB to UART* bridge at speeds of up to 3Mbps.
+This chip may require *manual driver installation* before you can use it.

 <img src="images/esp32_devkitc_v4_regulator_t.png" width="70%" height="70%" />